atrauzzi/laravel-doctrine/readme.md

 Enjoy!

 #### Doctrine Console

-If you need run [ORM commands](http://doctrine-orm.readthedocs.org/en/latest/reference/tools.html?highlight=command#command-overview) it is necessary a `cli-config.php` file at root project folder having the following implementation:
+If you need to run [ORM commands](http://doctrine-orm.readthedocs.org/en/latest/reference/tools.html?highlight=command#command-overview) it is necessary a `cli-config.php` file at root project folder having the following implementation:

 ```php
 <?php